The Plastic Soup Surfer

 His focus is on the sources of riverine plastic litter and he will hold accountable the companies that produced the plastic products.
 He calls out to you to help address the chief executives of the plastic producing and packaging companies by sending them a formal notice.
 Because we need a change!

 Plastic waste should not exist at all, it should be regarded as a resource

 The Plastic Soup SUP

 The Stand Up Paddle (SUP) board was built in collaboration with an Industrial Designer from the Science Centre at the Delft Technical University.
 Five thousand bottle caps and over a hundred small littered plastic bottles were used in the design.
 The board was constructed using the latest innovations in eco design.
-Moreover, it was designed in such a way that a tent can be pitched on the board to spend the night.
+Moreover, it was designed in such a way that it could hold all the luggage needed to be self-sufficient during the expedition.

 Plastic waste facts & figs

 20.000.000 kilos of waste are spilt into the North Sea each year, most of which is single use plastic.
 Plastic does not break down biologically, but breaks up into even smaller pieces and accumulates in our marine environment.
 These small pieces of plastic have infiltrated every level of our food chain and by now, we are finding microplastics in supermarket fish and on our dinner plates.
 Plastic production has increased 20 fold within the last 50 years.
 If we continue the way we do, there will be more plastic than fish in our oceans by the year 2050.